-As at December 31, 2018, the Group has value added tax ("VAT") payment of Indonesian Rupiah ("IDR") 183,834.4 million (equivalent to HK\$98.4 million) arising from the acquisition of a plot of land in Jakarta, Indonesia in October 2013 ("Land VAT") which is classified as "Prepayments and other receivables" under non-current assets.
+As at December 31, 2019, the Group has value added tax ("VAT") payment of Indonesian Rupiah ("IDR") 183,834.4 million (equivalent to HK\$102.6 million) arising from the acquisition of a plot of land in Jakarta, Indonesia in October 2013 ("Land VAT") which is classified as "Prepayments and other receivables" under non-current assets.
 Such Land VAT has been reported as creditable input VAT pending to compensate future output VAT after the tax assessment in 2014.
-During the year, the Indonesian tax office ("ITO") has performed a tax re-audit and issued an assessment notice stating that the Land VAT is non-creditable resulting in a tax underpayment of IDR183,834.4 million and a penalty of IDR183,834.4 million.
-The total of tax and penalty of IDR367,668.8 million (approximately HK\$197 million) has been paid in advance in August 2018 and included in "Prepayments, deposits and other current assets".
-After consideration of professional advice, the Group has filed an objection to the ITO against the tax assessment.
-In case the ITO rejects our objection, impairment to the balances would be made and any impairment losses would be recognised in the consolidated statement of comprehensive income.
+In year 2018, the Indonesian tax office ("ITO") has performed a tax re-audit and issued an assessment notice stating that the Land VAT is non-creditable resulting in a tax underpayment of IDR183,834.4 million and a penalty of IDR183,834.4 million.
+The total of tax and penalty of IDR367,668.8 million (approximately HK\$205 million) has been paid in advance in August 2018 and included in "Prepayments, deposits and other current assets".
+The Group has filed an objection against the tax assessment in August 2018 and the ITO issued a decision letter to reject the Group's objection in July 2019.
+After consideration of professional advice, the Group remains of the view that the ITO has no basis to issue the 2018 Assessment and the Group lodged an appeal to the tax court in September 2019.
+In case the Group loses the appeal, impairment to the balances would be made and any impairment losses would be recognised in the consolidated statement of comprehensive income.
 Further details are disclosed in note 34.